Kavyakamasani-2003/ALS-detection-using-SVM/README.md

-# ALS Detection Using SVM
+##Healthcare AI: Early ALS Detection

 ## Overview
 This project focuses on detecting Amyotrophic Lateral Sclerosis (ALS) using a Support Vector Machine (SVM) model.
 It utilizes muscle strength data to classify individuals as ALS-positive or ALS-negative.
 The dataset used is the PROACT Muscle Strength dataset.